intersystems-community/EnsembleWorkflowUI/README.md

 3. Create a web-application (eg. `/csp/wf`) for UI and set the same values for the "Group by ID" property to this app and the REST App.
 4. Set authentication method to `Password`.
 5. Set `Login Page` property (eg. `/csp/wf/login.csp`)
-6. Specify zCSP Files Physical Path` property to the folder with project files.
+6. Specify `CSP Files Physical Path` property to the folder with project files.
 7. Correct `restAppName` property in `config.json` to the name of your REST app.